mahmoud-mohsen-dev/worldwise/README.md

 ## Try it Live!

-Check out the live app [The React Quiz](https://worldwise-flame.vercel.app/)
+Check out the live app [Worldwise](https://worldwise-flame.vercel.app/)

 ## Tools and Libraries Used